What is a Servo Motor?

 Servo motor is controlled by PWM (Pulse with Modulation) which is provided by the control wires.
 There is a minimum pulse, a maximum pulse and a repetition rate.
 Servo motor can turn 90 degree from either direction form its neutral position.
 The servo motor expects to see a pulse every 20 milliseconds (ms) and the length of the pulse will determine how far the motor turns.
 For example, a 1.5ms pulse will make the motor turn to the 90° position, such as if pulse is shorter than 1.5ms shaft moves to 0° and if it is longer than 1.5ms than it will turn the servo to 180°.

-Servo motor can be rotated from 0 to 180 degree, but it can go up to 210 degree, depending on the manufacturing.
+Servo motor can be rotated from 0 to 180 degrees, but it can go up to 210 degrees, depending on the manufacturing.
 This degree of rotation can be controlled by applying the Electrical Pulse of proper width, to its Control pin.
 Servo checks the pulse in every 20 milliseconds.
-Pulse of 1 ms (1 millisecond) width can rotate servo to 0 degree, 1.5ms can rotate to 90 degree (neutral position) and 2 ms pulse can rotate it to 180 degree.
+The pulse of 1 ms (1 millisecond) width can rotate the servo to 0 degrees, 1.5ms can rotate to 90 degrees (neutral position) and 2 ms pulse can rotate it to 180 degree.

-All servo motors work directly with your +5V supply rails but we have to be careful on the amount of current the motor would consume, if you are planning to use more than two servo motors a proper servo shield should be designed.
+All servo motors work directly with your +5V supply rails but we have to be careful about the amount of current the motor would consume if you are planning to use more than two servo motors a proper servo shield should be designed.